gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section1.md

 # Section 1: Welcome and Setting Up

-Hi everyone, thanks so much for joining today!
+Thanks so much for joining today!
 During this presentation, we will be discussing event driven architecture and showing examples of different design patterns.
 The goal of today is to demonstrate how event-driven systems behave in different scenarios.

 ## Goals